TDAILab/tutorial-template/docs/source/start.rst

 You go to the "mlops-sdk" directory and copy the private key in this directory.
 You open this directory in VS code and rewrite "KEYPAIR_PATH" and "ACCESS_TOKEN" in "secret_manager.sh".
-You enter pass of private key for "KEYPAIR_PATH" and some string for "ACCESS_TOKEN".
+You enter the pass of private key for "KEYPAIR_PATH" and some string for "ACCESS_TOKEN".
-If you execute the "secret_manager.sh" file, you register this with AWS Secret.

 .. code-block:: python